Davidson's Fort: History

 European settlers moved into the Catawba Valley of North Carolina in the mid-1700s, during the French and Indian War.
 In 1763, the British and the Cherokee signed a treaty, stating that the British would not settle west of a line across North Carolina.
 In the early 1770s, several families settled west of that line in what is now McDowell County, including the twins Samuel and William Davidson, and their brothers George and John.
-Samuel purchased 644 acre of land at the headwaters of the Catawba River, now in present day town of Old Fort.
+Samuel purchased 644 acre of land at the headwaters of the Catawba River, now in the present-day town of Old Fort.

 Because McDowell County was west of the treaty line, the Davidson family and other settlers were at "the westernmost outpost of Colonial civilization".
 According to Davidson family tradition, John, his wife Nancy, and all but one of their children were killed on their farm by the Cherokee in the summer of 1776.
 Because many settlers violated the treaty, the Cherokee sided with the British in the Revolutionary War.

 Sometime before June 1776, a North Carolina militia company under the leadership of Captain Samuel Davidson built a small fort or log stockade on George Davidson's land to protect the settlers against increasing hostilities with the Cherokee.
 This militia company would have consisted of around twenty men between the ages of sixteen and sixty from Burke, McDowell, and Rowan Counties, serving a three-month tour of duty without uniforms.
 Perhaps because Samuel Davidson was the fort's first commander, the stockade was called Davidson's Fort.
 It was a place where local people could take refuge.

 In June 1776, Davidson's Fort was garrisoned by 82 militia troops under the leadership of Captain Reuben White and Lieutenant Samuel Simpson.
 In June and July, there were several skirmishes between the militia and the Cherokee, leading in the death (and scalping) of White, several privates, and fourteen Cherokee at the Battle of the Fork on July 11, 1776.
 The battle was so named because of its location adjacent to the mouth of the north fork in the Catawba River.
 The surviving militia retreated east to the Quakers Meadows Fort until they were reinforced by General Griffith Rutherford and his brigade.
-Rutherford was the top ranking military official in the Rowan District which included McDowell County.
+Rutherford was the top-ranking military official in the Rowan District which included McDowell County.
 The brigade included Catawba who had sided with the Americans in the war, Samuel Davidson who became a colonel, and William Davidson who became a major.